 - Drug of choice.
 Everyone’s experience in addiction and recovery is different.
 So before you detox at home, consider what your drug of choice is.
-Some drugs, like stimulants, carry a milder physical withdrawal, but a difficult mental withdrawal characterized by irritability, depression and suicidality.
-Depressants, like alcohol and opioids, can have more physical symptoms like nausea, shakes and hallucinations.
-Here's a more in-depth look on what to expect during alcohol withdrawal.
+Some drugs, like stimulants, carry a milder physical withdrawal, but a difficult mental withdrawal characterized by irritability, depression, and suicidality.
+Depressants, like alcohol and opioids, can have more physical symptoms like nausea, shakes, and hallucinations.
+Here's a more in-depth look at what to expect during alcohol withdrawal.

 - Withdrawal symptoms.
 For people who have chronically abused alcohol or prescription opioids, there are very notable symptoms associated with detox and withdrawal.
 Shaking, vomiting and rapid heart rate are just a few.
 Withdrawal isn't easy, but it's a necessary first step.
 If you think you could be at risk of relapsing as you start experiencing uncomfortable physical symptoms, it might not be a good idea to go it alone.
 Support is a good thing, and there's no shame in using it.

 - Personal recovery history.
 If this is your first experience in recovery, it is a good idea to contact a detox treatment center or medical professional for support as you go through withdrawal.
 Professional input will help you determine if it's safe for you to detox at home or if you'll need more support.
 If you've experienced withdrawal before and know how you respond, it could provide insight as to what you'll need to stay both safe and sober through the detox experience.

 Contact a treatment facility or doctor as you start your treatment journey.
 They can help you determine if you're safe to detox at home, if you'll be better served by a detox facility, or by having peer recovery support throughout the detox process.